espressif/esp-dl/tools/quantization_tool/quantization_tool_api.md

 **Arguments**
 - **granularity** _(string)_:
-  - If granularity = 'per-tensor'(default), there will be one exponent per entire tensor.
+  - If granularity = 'per-tensor', there will be one exponent per entire tensor.
   - If granularity = 'per-channel', there will be one exponent for each channel of a convolution layer.
 - **calib_method** _(string)_:
-  - If calib_method = 'minmax'(default), the threshold is the minimum and maximum values in the calibration dataset.
+  - If calib_method = 'minmax', the threshold is derived from the minimum and maximum values of the layer outputs from calibration dataset.
   - If calib_method = 'entropy', the threshold is derived from Kullback-Leibler divergence (KL divergence).

 ### *set_providers* method